hoist/hoist-js/README.md

 Finally, to invite a user to the current bucket, do:

 	Hoist.bucket.invite({ "email": "boris@daspem.com" }, …)

+Many times it doesn't make sense to rely on state on the server to remember which bucket you're in.
+To get a Hoist data manager whose calls are always scoped to a given bucket, use the `use()` method in either of the following ways:

+	var bucketHoist = Hoist.use("my-bucket-key");
+	bucketHoist("model-type").get(…);

+	var modelTypeManager = Hoist("model-type");
+	modelTypeManager.use("bucket-key").get(…);

 ## Aggregating data calls

 If your project is of a decent size, you will probably find that on page load you are getting a bunch of models of different types in a fairly straightforward fashion.
 Instead of nesting a bunch of callbacks, you can provide the `Hoist` function with a hash instead of a model type.
 For example, if you want to load all models of type "article" and "section", you can use:

 	Hoist({
 		articles: "article",